John Nicholson (poet)

-John Nicholson (29 November 1790 – 13 April 1843) was popularly known as the Airedale Poet and also as the Bingley Byron.
+John Nicholson (29 November 1790 – 14 April 1843) was popularly known as the Airedale Poet and also as the Bingley Byron.
 His most notable work was Airedale in Ancient Times.
-He died trying to cross the swollen River Aire near to Dixon's mill in Saltaire.
+He died trying to cross the swollen River Aire near to Dixon Mill in (what is now) Saltaire.

 Early life

 Nicholson was born in Harewood, Leeds and was moved with the rest of the family to Eldwick, near Bingley, West Riding of Yorkshire in his infancy.
 He was educated on the moorland above Baildon and he was employed to pick heather whilst he repeated the lessons laid down to him by the schoolmaster, Briggs.
 The heather was used to make besoms, as the master did not have enough scholars to pay his way.

 By the age of eight, he began to show a predilection for poetry when he wrote on his maternal grandfather's barn door; 'Good god of truth, take Mat and Ruth, unto the heavenly throne, then good old Frank, may live in crank, and be disturb'd by none.'
 These lines were written in response to two people who were haranguing his grandfather.

 His education at twelve years old consisted of a final year at Bingley Grammar School tutored by Dr Hartley.
 Under Dr Hartley he flourished and with 'attention and good studies' he progressed well.
 He became good friends with Dr Hartley after his schooling, even so much so that Dr Hartley edited Airedale in Ancient Times for him.

 At the age of thirteen, he was put to work in his father's mill as a woolsorter.
 His parents had high ambitions for him, but in spite of this, he remained a woolsorter (or woolcomber) for the rest of his life alongside writing poetry.

 At night he would devour the works of John Milton, Shakespeare and Alexander Pope by candlelight and when his mother confiscated his candles, he made his own from a mustard pot, a cotton cord for a wick and olive oil to burn.
 Literary appreciation was his only shared ideal with his father, Thomas Nicholson, who on wild winter nights, would read the collected works to his family beside the fireplace.